OliverEkka/OliverEkka/README.md

 - 👀 I’m interested in full stack developments, devops , AI/ML
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me On LinkedIn
+- 📫 Reach me On LinkedIn

 <!---
 OliverEkka/OliverEkka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.